Sumba – Flores Birding Report; Sumba Part

-Birding in a hot day is usually not profitable.
+Birding at the midday is usually not profitable.
 However, for less than 30 minutes, we observed the Paddy field pipit, Indonesian Honey-eater, Blue-tailed Bee-eater, Timor Zebra finch, Pied Buschat, and heard Rusty-breasted Whistler.
-With the temperature was getting hotter, we returned to the town and headed to the restaurant for lunch.
+As the temperature was getting higher, we returned to the town and headed to the restaurant for lunch.
 After lunch, we headed to Villa Morinda, 6km outside the town, where Eveline and Toni stay.
 The villa had a great yard for doing stationary birding.
-Species at this location were the Sumba Flowerpecker, Pale-shouldered Thriller, Pied Bush Chat, Five-coloured Munia, Thick-billed Flowerpecker, Barn Swallow and more.
+Species at this location were the Sumba Flowerpecker, Pale-shouldered Thriller, Pied Bush Chat, Five-coloured Munia, Thick-billed Flowerpecker, Barn Swallow, and more.

 Unfortunately, something happened near midnight as Toni had a great fever.
 Eveline was very panicked.
 We took Toni to a clinic and were then taken to the Waingapu government hospital to have a blood check.
 Thankfully, Toni did not have a serious infection.
 Doctors gave him antibiotics and we returned to the Villa at 3:20 a.m.

 Day 2: Waingapu – Tabundung, Matalawa National Park